-Before filing a tentative map or tentative parcel map for any subdivision of land in the zoned PAD, the subdivider must file a Master Land Division Plan (MLDP) in accordance with Section 6361 6364.A. of the County Zoning Ordinance Regulations.
-The plan must demonstrate how the parcel will ultimately be divided according to the maximum density of development permitted in the district and which parcels will be used for agricultural and non-agricultural uses, if conversions are permitted.
-Subdivision may shall be permitted in phases, in which case all future subdivisions occurring on land for which a Master-Land-Division-Plan has been approved must conform to that plan.
-However, MLDPs shall not be required for land divisions which solely provide affordable housing, as defined by LCP Policy 3.7.
+Before filing a tentative map or tentative parcel map for any subdivision of land zoned PAD, the subdivider must file a Master Land Division Plan (MLDP) in accordance with Section 6364A of the County Zoning Regulations.
+Subdivision shall be permitted in phases, in which case all future subdivisions occurring on land for which has been approved must conform to that plan.
+However, MLDPs shall not be required for land divisions which solely provide affordable housing, as defined in Section 7008.